 Butterfly Conservation owns three reserves in Gloucestershire.
 The habitat is maintained by scrub clearance grazing and other means for the benefit of butterflies and moths but, of course, it also benefits all wildlife including insect, birds and wild flowers.
 The reserves are open to the public.

 The other two reserves are the Bill Smyllie Reserve and the Masts Reserve, they are often simply referred to as the Prestbury Hill reserves.
-A new leaflet is in preparation and expected in 2017 when a download link will be provided here.
+We have a leaflet for the reserves which is on a folded A3 sheet, you can download a version suitable for A4 printing here.

 We have location maps for the reserves on the Useful maps page.